wagtail/bakerydemo/readme.md

 - [Docker](#setup-with-docker)
 - [Venv](#setup-with-venv)

-If you want to see what Wagtail is all about, we suggest trying it out through [Gitpod](#setup-with-gitpod).
+If you want to see what Wagtail is all about, we suggest trying it out using [Gitpod](#setup-with-gitpod).
 If you want to set up Wagtail locally instead, and you're new to Python and/or Django, we suggest you run this project on a Virtual Machine using [Vagrant](#setup-with-vagrant) or [Docker](#setup-with-docker) (whichever you're most comfortable with).
 Both Vagrant and Docker will help resolve common software dependency issues.
 Developers more familiar with venv/virtualenv and traditional Django app setup instructions should skip to [Setup with venv](#setup-with-venv).

 ## Setup with Gitpod

-Set up a development environment and run this demo website with a single click (requires a Github account):
+Set up a development environment and run this demo website with a single click (requires a GitHub account):

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/wagtail/bakerydemo/)